brazenbraden/brazenbraden.github.io/_drafts/sidekiq_class.md

   end
 end
 ```
-Now that we have that in place, we need to set up some sort of mechanism to have this code run by Sidekiq in the background.
-For that, we can introduce a simple class to wrap the sidekiq calls and allow us to inject our custom job class with its arguments.
+With that in place, we need to set up some sort of mechanism to have this code be run by Sidekiq in our background queue.
+For that, we can introduce a simple class to wrap the sidekiq calls, allowing us to inject our custom job class with its arguments.
 To not conflict with the Sidekiq namespace, I have created the `Runners` module which will run this code for me (side note: no matter what project I've worked on in the past, I always seem to use these "runner" style classes for various things).
 ```ruby
 module Runners
   class Sidekiq